lmonsalve22/Learning-to-Code/python/python_crash_course/readme.md

 ## Description

-- This folder covers all exercises (projects included) from the book: "Python Crash Book" by Eric Matthes.
+- This folder covers all exercises (projects included) from the book: "Python Crash Course" by Eric Matthes.

 - [This is the link of the book.](https://nostarch.com/pythoncrashcourse2e)